Mudlet/dblsqd-sdk-qt/README.md

 ## Support
 Do you need help integrating DBLSQD into your Qt application?
-Please send us a message at https://www.dblsqd.com/contact and we�ll be happy to assist you.
+Please send us a message at https://www.dblsqd.com/contact and we'll be happy to assist you.